IBM/ibm-event-automation/event-streams/jmxtrans/README.md

 docker push <image-registry>/<image-name>:<image-tag>
 ```

-## JmxTrans Deployment
+## jmxtrans Deployment

-Create a deployment with the JmxTrans image and mount the configuration that is defined in the ConfigMap.
+Create a deployment with the jmxtrans image and mount the configuration that is defined in the ConfigMap.
 For example:

 ```yaml
 kind: Deployment